 Start using the software

 - Mac: Enable FileVault on OS X Lion, Mountain Lion, or Mavericks.
 These links guide you through the set-up process.

-- Mobile devices: View the Mobile Device Ninja to find out about enabling encryption on your mobile device.
+- Mobile devices: See our Mobile Device Support page to find out about enabling encryption on your mobile device.